ml4ai/iqlpref/docs/algorithms/cal-ql.md

 * :material-github: [Official codebase for Cal-QL](https://github.com/nakamotoo/Cal-QL)

+!!! success
+        Cal-QL is the state-of-the-art method for challenging AntMaze domain in offline-to-online domain.

 !!! warning
         Cal-QL is originally based on CQL and inherits all the weaknesses which CQL has (e.g. slow training or hyperparameters sensitivity).

 !!! warning
-        Cal-QL performs worse in offline setup than some of the other algorithms but finetunes much better.
+        Cal-QL performs worse in offline setup than some other algorithms but finetunes much better.

-!!! success
-        Cal-QL is the state-of-the-art solution for challenging AntMaze domain in offline-to-online domain.

 ## Implemented Variants